Tetiana Luzhanska: Career

 Luzhanska won singles titles at $25k tournaments in Monterrey and Saltillo, Mexico.
 During the 2007 season, she won six doubles titles at $25k tournaments on the ITF Circuit.

 In August 2007, Luzhanska and Chan Chin-wei reached the doubles final at the WTA Tier IV event Nordic Light Open in Stockholm, losing to Anabel Medina Garrigues and Virginia Ruano Pascual, in a close three-setter.

-Luzhanska retired from professional tennis 2013.
+Luzhanska retired from professional tennis in 2013.